DWilcher/EmbeddedOnline_Conference/README.md

-The following code is for hands-on lab portion of the online talk.
+The following code is for the hands-on lab portion of the online talk.